-University-owned housing offers options in nearly 30 different apartment buildings to our students, ranging from studios to three bedroom units (furnished and unfurnished).
+The University owns and manages over 1,500 units for rent to University graduate students, ranging from studios to four+ bedroom units (furnished and unfurnished).
 Here are some important links for learning more about University-owned housing:

 - University of Chicago Residential Properties Website

 - List of Graduate Student Housing Locations (includes a list of all buildings with detailed information about each building).
 The Law School is located at 60th Street and University Ave.

 Private Apartment Buildings

 There are also many private apartment buildings available to our students, some of which offer discounts and specials to law students.
 Many of these apartments are in high-rise buildings and have outstanding amenities, including parking, a doorman, laundry or dry cleaning facilities, and a gym.
 The following is a list of some of the local apartment buildings available to our students (this is not an all-inclusive list or an endorsement of any apartment building).

 - Regents Park (a full amenity building where you will find the largest concentration of law students, only a short bus ride from the Law School).

 - Hyde Park Luxury apartments (located just across the street from the Law School)

 - Hyde Park Tower

-- MAC Property Management manages several apartment buildings in Hyde Park (including Regents Park, Shoreland Apartments, and City Hyde Park)
+- Mac Property Management manages several apartment buildings in Hyde Park (including Regents Park, Shoreland Apartments, and City Hyde Park)

 - Twin Towers

 - Algonquin Apartments

 StudentSpace is a free service that focuses exclusively on helping graduate students find housing.
-You may contact StudentSpace at 866.871.7368 or firstname.lastname@example.org or visit their website to learn more about using their services.
-StudentSpace assists both incoming and current Chicago law students.
+You may contact StudentSpace at 866.871.7368 or email@example.com to learn more about using their services.
+StudentSpace assists both incoming and current UChicago law students.

 Additional Information for Other Chicago Neighborhoods